Before He Was President, George HW Bush Was The Man Who Fixed The CIA

 Before George H.W.
-Bush found himself seated in the Oval Office, he was appointed by former President Gerald Ford to be director of the then scandal-clad CIA.
+Bush found himself seated in the Oval Office, he was appointed by former President Gerald Ford to be director of the then scandal-ridden CIA.

 As reported by the Daily Beast, it wasn’t exactly Bush’s first choice, given that he had been on the shortlist to be Ford’s vice-president.
 The climate at the agency at the time didn’t appeal to Bush either, and he felt that Ford was trying to kill his political career with the unexpected appointment.